 How Do Collapsed Tracheas Happen?

-Most of the time, tracheal collapse is thought of as a genetic condition, as it is more likely to occur in certain breeds.
+Most of the time, tracheal collapse in dogs is thought of as a genetic condition, as it is more likely to occur in certain breeds.
 However, it can also just be due to wear and tear on the windpipe building up until the area has weakened.
-Over time, this results in a collapse of the rings in the trachea.
+Over time, this results in a collapse of the rings of cartilage in the trachea.

 What Breeds Are More Susceptible?